FixingPixels/Aegis/docs/commands/aegis_plan.md

 # Plan Command Documentation

-The `/aegis plan` command is a primary entry point for new projects, focusing on creating and maintaining the project planning document.
-It guides users through defining project goals, technical architecture, and implementation approach.
+The `/aegis plan` command is a primary entry point for new projects, focusing on creating and maintaining the project planning document and automatically creating initial tasks.
+It guides users through defining project goals, technical architecture, and implementation approach, then converts the implementation phases into planned tasks.

 ## Usage